hedlx/dockerless/client/docs/Lambda.md

 ### NewLambda

-`func NewLambda(docker Docker, id string, name string, createdAt int64, updatedAt int64, runtime string, endpoint string, ) *Lambda`
+`func NewLambda(docker Docker, id string, name string, runtime string, endpoint string, ) *Lambda`

 NewLambda instantiates a new Lambda object
 This constructor will assign default values to properties that have it defined,